-This post shows how you can how to Backup and Restore Drivers in Windows 10.
+This post shows how you can how to Backup and Restore Drivers.
 You can also use the built-in Device Manager to manage, backup, restore your Drivers.
 Then there is freeware like Driver Fusion, Free Driver Backup, etc., that help you easily backup and restore drivers.
 Here is our suggested list of free software:

 - Free Driver Backup